 Status details :

-Status over the last 10 years is Stable with a decrease of -25.0%
+Status over the last 10 years is Stable with a increase of 30%

 Log collated index plot